 Additional Pros: Comes with thermostat control, Finger-proof stainless steel housing

-Why We Like It: Dimplex DGWH4031G is fan forced heater that uses a propeller type of fan.
+Why We Like It: Dimplex DGWH4031G is a fan-forced heater that uses a propeller type of fan.
 It means it can accurately give off heat in all directions.
 It helps you work in the comfort of warmth without worrying about carbon monoxide or an empty tank.
 Everything about it spells performance.
-It can raise temperatures from 200F to 700F in 30 minutes when its chilling outside.
+It can raise temperatures from 200F to 700F in 30 minutes when it’s chilling outside.
 You don’t have to be cold tolerant when you could have Dimplex DGWH4031G.

 With its adjustable thermostat controller, you will find it easy to set optimum temperatures between 410F and 1090F.
 After that, the heater does all the work for you.

 This heater allows you to install it either in the ceiling or against the wall.
 At only 12 pounds, this heater can be used in different areas of your garage since it also integrates a comfortable handle.
 It works on a 240V outlet and needs a 30-amp breaker.

 Additional Pros: Powder coated stainless steel construction, Automatic temperature control

 Why We Like It: Modine is a unique brand.
 With this heater, you get ten years of warranty on the heat exchanger.
 You can even choose between separated combustion and a power vented heater.
 Both have their advantages.
 You will want to explore which of the options applies to your situation.
 The dependability of this heater is just amazing as you can count on it in the coldest months.

 If you have a triple car garage, Modine HD45AS0111 Hot Dawg offers the right combination of efficiency and power requirements.
 It is quiet, blends with most garages, and has overheat protection.
 It is gas fired from a natural gas line, or you can use liquid propane.
 Modine offers conversion kits if you need to change your heating source.